 - The battery begins to charge.

 - The screen brightness increases.

-- The Power icon the provide state changes appearance.
+- The Power icon changes appearance.

 When you disconnect external power:

 - The computer switches to battery power.

 - The screen brightness automatically decreases to conserve battery charge.

 - The Power icon main changes appearance.